bioinformatics-ua/midas/readme.md

 100
 ```

-`get_transformation_list` returns a list with all the transformations that were applied to the current DataLoader.
-For now _midas.DataLoder_ does not take advantage of this information, but in a future version, this can be the starting point to implement a DataLoader chain optimizer that rearranges the specified transformations into a more suitable order of execution that maximizes performance.
+`get_transformation_list` returns a list with all the transformations applied to the current DataLoader.
+For now, _midas.DataLoder_ does not take advantage of this information.
+However, in a future version, this can be the starting point to implement a DataLoader chain optimizer that rearranges the specified transformations into a more proper order of execution that maximizes performance.
 ```python
 # continuation with the jdl created in the previous example
 >>> jdl.get_transformation_list()